- 1. South Tyneside Safeguarding Adults Board

-The Health & Social Care Act 2012 set out the legislative framework for the changes to the health and care system that led to the creation of Public Health England and the transfer of responsibility for most public health duties at a local level to local government.
-Public Health England (PHE) was established on 1 April 2013 to bring together public health specialists from more than 70 organisations into a single public health service, for the first time combining health protection and health improvement in one organisation.
+The Health and Social Care Act 2012 set out the legislative framework for the changes to the health and care system that led to the creation of Public Health England (PHE) and the transfer of responsibility for most public health duties at a local level to local government.
+PHE was established on 1 April 2013 to bring together public health specialists from more than 70 organisations into a single public health service, for the first time combining health protection and health improvement in one organisation.
 From April 2013 responsibility for public health transferred from the NHS to local government and Public Health England.

 5.21 Trading Standards

 Trading Standards provide advice for businesses and is responsible for enforcing laws covering the safety, descriptions and pricing of products and services.
 Trading Standards officers have particular skills in dealing with fraud, tricks and scams